DataReply/alertmanager-sns-forwarder/README.md

 - specify the ARN prefix via a parameter `--arn-prefix`
 - specify the ARN prefix via an env var `SNS_FORWARDER_ARN_PREFIX`

+N.B make sure to add a trailing colon to the arn prefix e.g `--arn-prefix arn:aws:sns:us-east-1:123456789123:`

 This allows the app to be used for forwarding alerts to multiple SNS topics.
 The rules for which alerts to send to which topics should be configured in Alertmanager.

 ### Deploying